SJ23 Tech Tip E02. (Updated 2021-08-10) Bob Schimmel & Randy Cook

 - If it should prove necessary, I will install an inline automotive fuse.

-• WIRING a DIGITAL PANEL METER (M1 & M2) - Due to limited space on the front panel I installed two digital panel meters (M1, 10A solar charge) & (M2, 10A load discharge).
-In both meters the current is measured by an internal shunt, taking less space than an external shunt.
+• DIGITAL PANEL METERS (M1 & M2) - Due to limited space on the front panel I installed two digital panel meters (M1, 10A solar charge current) & (M2, 10A load discharge current).
+Both meters have an internal shunt to measure 10A current, freeing up space on the back panel where an external shunt would be installed.

-- The meters operate on <20MA at 4.5-30VDC that comes from the switched power buss, BB1.
+- Each meter operates on <20MA at 4.5-30VDC that is sourced from the switched power buss, BB1.

-Power is controlled by toggle switches S1 & S2, since I don't need to read the system status 24 hours a day!
+Input power is controlled by toggle switches S1 & S2, when I want to measure the values.
 I considered a momentary switch but constant power to these meters frees up my hands if I have to service the system.

 M1 (Solar Charge) - This volt sense is wired to the output of Bkr12 to confirm the presence of solar power.

-M2 (Load Discharge) - This volt sense is wired to the switched power buss BB1, to measure system voltage.
+M2 (Load Discharge) - This volt sense is wired to the switched power buss BB1, to measure house battery voltage.

 NOTE - The battery voltage on M2 may show up to 21V when the outboard generator is charging.
 This is not a fault.
 These meters show peak voltage, not RMS and the outboard generator sends pulsing DC power to the battery.